RoshanRichi/Chuck-Norris-Encoding/README.md

 # Chuck-Norris-Encoding
-Binary with 0 and 1 is good, but binary with only 0, or almost, is even better!
+Binary with 0 and 1 is good, but binary with only 0, or almost, is even better!.

 A program that takes an incoming message as input and displays as output the message encoded using this method.

-Rules
+Rules:
 Here is the encoding principle:

     The input message consists of an Array of characters 0 or 1 eg. ("0010110")